McNopper/ZeroInfinity/README.md

 $\lim_{n\to\infty}-\sqrt[n]{n} \cdot \lim_{n\to\infty}\frac{1}{n} = \lim_{n\to\infty}-\sqrt[n]{n} \cdot \frac{1}{n} = \lim_{n\to\infty}\frac{-1}{n}$

-The result is again 0.
+The result is again 0 and does not provide the expected result.

 ## New interval number

 ### Assumption

-In the case of the two indeterminate forms, the result could be **any** number.
+In the case of the given two indeterminate forms, the result could be **any** number.
 However, the resulting number can be enclosed in an interval.

 #### Using extended real number